Visitor Parking Tickets and Appeals

-If you feel that you were ticketed in error—or that extenuating circumstances existed—you may file an appeal with the Parking Office within 20 calendar days of the date the violation was issued (ticket date counts as day one).
+If you feel that you were ticketed in error—or that extenuating circumstances existed—you may file an appeal with Transportation Services within 20 calendar days of the date the violation was issued (ticket date counts as day one).
 Frivolous appeals will not be accepted, and not all tickets are eligible for appeal (see above table).

 Appeals must be submitted with full payment of the ticket using our Online Ticket Appeal System.